Attendance & Punctuality

 Ethos

+Azhar Academy Girls School is committed to the principles stated in this policy document.
 We sincerely believe that all students benefit from the education we provide, and therefore, from regular school attendance.
-In order to achieve this, we will take appropriate action to ensure that all students achieve the maximum possible attendance and that any barriers, which may impede full attendance, are addressed as quickly as possible.
+To achieve this, we will take appropriate action to ensure that all students achieve the maximum

 Azhar Academy Girls School recognises the importance of attendance in school and is fully aware of the correlation between high levels of attendance and attainment.

 Azhar Academy Girls School takes the issue of poor punctuality very seriously.
 When a pupil arrives late, they miss out on essential instructions given at the beginning of the lesson/school day.
 This reduces their chances of academic success.
-Poor punctuality can also cause social disruption – children and young people may feel uncomfortable and embarrassed arriving to the classroom when everyone else is already settled.
-In fact, when one pupil arrives late it disrupts the teacher and the rest of the class, compromising everyone’s learning.
+Poor punctuality can also cause social disruption- children and young

 Azhar Academy Girls School seeks to provide an environment and foster an ethos where high levels of attendance/punctuality are the norm, while providing support and encouragement to improve, whenever high levels of attendance/punctuality are not achieved.